firstcontributions/first-contributions/additional-material/git_workflow_scenarios/configuring-git.md

 ### Global Config

-When you store something in the global config, it is accessible system wide in all the repositories you work on.
+When you store something in the global config, it is accessible system-wide in all the repositories you work on.
 This is the preferred way and works for most use cases.

 To store something in the global config, you use the `config` command as follows: